bigeasy/strata/README.md

 ## Creating a B-Tree

-You must create the b-tree object first, specifying the size of the inner branch pages as a count of child pages, and the size of the leaf pages as a count of stored records.
+You must create the b#x2011tree  object first, specifying the size of the inner branch pages as a count of child pages, and the size of the leaf pages as a count of stored records.